Van Eyck to Memling: Northern Renaissance Art c.1430-1480 (Online)

 Italy and the North: This session will consider the evidence for Italian patronage of Northern artists and the extent to which Italian artists were influenced by their Northern contemporaries.

-To participate in the course you will need to have regular access to the Internet.
+To participate in the course you will need to have regular access to the Internet and will need to purchase the following book:

 Recommended but not required: